espanso/website/docs/matches/regex-triggers.md

 the appropriate environment variables.
 In this case we are passing them to the `expr` command.

-If you want to know more about the variable injection logic, please read the [Advanced topics](../advanced-topics) section.
+If you want to know more about the variable injection logic, please read the [Variables](../variables) section.

 :::caution windows users